 Here’s the bad news (cue Debbie Downer sound effect): The food most of us think we have more or less locked down is shockingly high in arsenic.
 And arsenic, especially the inorganic form often found in rice, is a known carcinogen linked to several types of cancer, and believed to interfere with fetal development.

 According to new research by the Consumers Union, which took over 200 samples of both organic and conventionally grown rice and rice products, nearly all the samples contained some level of arsenic, and a great deal of them contained enough to cause alarm.
 While there is no federal standard for arsenic in food, according to the Consumers Union, the advocacy arm of Consumer Reports, one serving of rice may have as much inorganic arsenic as an entire day’s worth of water.
-(They’ve also created a
+(They’ve also created a useful chart of various rice products, rice brands, and their arsenic levels.)

 How does rice compare to other grains like wheat and oats?
 It turns out it’s much higher because of two main factors: How and where rice is grown.
 The November issue of Consumer Reports, released today, breaks down both phenomena.
 First, the how: